cs-4241-2024/a2-shortstack/README.md

 ### Design/Evaluation Achievements
 - **Pulsating UI with Red Text**:  Added the pulsate effect to the clicker to give feedback to the player.
 Also changed font to Roboto and turned the text red.
+- **User Reviews**:
+- Students: Tri Vien Le
+- They said they liked my UI and it was very clean and looked nice.
+Some people had a problem with the play again button registering their clicks but it wasn't a huge issue.
+Other than that they were able to figure everything out perfectly with no instruction which made me happy.